rishabh1403/blog-source/posts/coding/leetcode/2020/03/valid-palindrome.md

 We'll take the following approach

 - First, convert the whole string to lower case (can convert to uppercase too)
-- We'll place two pointers, at the beginning and end of the string
+- We'll place two pointers, one at the beginning and other at end of the string
 - We'll check characters at both pointers.
-- If the characters are alphanumeric, we'll check if the characters are the same else will move characters inwards.
+- If the characters are alphanumeric, we'll check for the equality of the characters at both pointers

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: